 Early elimination can be considered a continuous goal because the players are always working to avoid an untimely fate.
 Tournaments use a form of early elimination to determine a winning player (or team), as do most table-based gambling games such as Poker.

 Variations of early elimination focus on how quickly a player can suffer a defeat (e.g. instantaneously or slowly due to cumulative regressions), as well as what happens to defeated players after they’ve been eliminated.
 For example, rather than removing a defeated player, a game may instead allow the player to re-join the game (often called a respawn), albeit typically in a reset (beginning) or renewed state.
-Most video games, such as Super Mario All-Stars, incorporate a life system that utilizes a “Game Over” screen as a form of elimination (but with an option to continue playing).
+Most video games, such as Super Mario All-Stars, incorporate a life system that utilizes a “Game Over” screen as a form of early elimination (but with an option to continue playing).

 Players who wish to play a game, but are not necessarily the best person playing, can still perform decently well and feel like they’ve “won” by not being eliminated early.
 For this reason, this team structure caters well to average and above-average players.